mnieber/dodo-commands/doc/goals.rst

 Goals of the Dodo Commands system
 *********************************

-The Dodo Commands system supports various goals, the main one being: associate a set of short commands with each project to automate frequent tasks.
-The following list skips some of the details, but gives a general overview.
+The main goal is to associate a set of short commands with each project to automate frequent tasks.
+The following list gives a general overview of how this achieved.
 We also encourage you to try the tutorial on this `page <https://github.com/mnieber/dodo_commands>`_.

 Provide a per-project environment
 =================================

-Dodo Commands run in the context of a project.
-When you switch to a project, you will have a specific set of commands and configuration values available to you.
-At the same time, it's possible to install default commands that will be available in any project.
+Each Dodo Commands project contains a specific set of commands and configuration values.
+It's possible to install default commands that will be available in any project.

 Single entry point to run a variety of command scripts
 ======================================================

-If you have a large number of command scripts, it becomes tedious to remember where they are stored.
-Running :code:`dodo foo --bar` let's Dodo Commands find the foo.py script for you in the current project's search path.
-This works from any current working directory.
-When you run :code:`dodo help` you will see the list of available commands.
+Since Dodo Commands can find command scripts for you in the project's search path, there is no need to remember where they are located.
+This means that commands work from any current working directory.
+Running :code:`dodo help` shows the list of available commands.

 Give access to the configuration of the current project
 =======================================================

-Dodo Commands try to replace long command line calls with short aliases that fetch their arguments from the current project's configuration file.
-Configuration files can be layered, and switched on or off, giving you a lot of flexibility.
+Dodo Commands are usually short because arguments are fetched from the current project's configuration file.
+Configuration files can be layered, and layers can be switched on or off, giving you a lot of flexibility.
 Just like excel sheets, configuration files may contain cross-references.
 The power of Dodo Commands is mostly in the configuration file.

 Flexibly switch between configuration and command line arguments
 ================================================================

-When values are missing from the configuration file, the system can be told to automatically insert additional command line arguments that let the user provide the missing data.
+Dodo Commands supports a model where arguments not found in the configuration file are obtained from the command line.

 Show what each command script does
 ==================================

 In some cases you don't want to run a script blindly.
 Running :code:`dodo foo --bar --confirm` makes the foo.py script print each command line call that it executes, and ask for confirmation.
 This allows you to see exactly what the script does.
-By copy-and-pasting the printed command, you will be able to run it manually.

 Share commands easily, while allowing customization
 ===================================================